1935 Medellín Airport runway collision: Background

 Gardel was tired after touring Puerto Rico, Aruba, Curaçao and Venezuela.
 He had already accumulated more than 60 performances since April 1, and there were still performances left in Colombia, Havana, and Mexico, after which he would return, without vacation, to New York to act in a few films.
-He would then his mother in Toulouse and would return afterwards.
+He would then visit his mother in Toulouse and would return afterwards.

 The delegation had gotten off the plane that came from Bogotá to make a brief stopover in Cali, where a crowd of 5,000 people was waiting to see Gardel perform at the Isaacs Theater.

 Crew

 The first aircraft (F-31) was under the command of Captain Ernesto Samper Mendoza (the great uncle of Colombian president Ernesto Samper) and a first officer, while the second plane's (C-31) crew consisted of Captain Hans Ulrich Thom and First Officer Hartmann Fuerst.

 Accident

 The SACO F-31 plane was scheduled to take off from Olaya Herrera Airport in Medellín, Colombia at 2:51 pm on Monday, June 24, 1935, on a scheduled flight to Bogotá, Colombia, carrying 2 crew and 11 passengers including Gardel and his entourage.
 F-31 started accelerating down the runway when it suddenly started to swerve before losing control.

 It veered off the runway and collided with a taxiing aircraft (C-31, nicknamed Manizales), an explosion followed which engulfed both planes in flames.
 All passengers and crew on the taxiing C-31 were killed in the accident, while only 3 aboard F-31 survived with various injuries.
 Gardel was killed in the crash.